ncatlab/nlab-content/pages/6/4/6/4/4646/content.md

 We say _diffeological groupoid_ for an [[internal groupoid]] in the category of [[diffeological space]]s.

 The smooth paths in a smooth manifold $X$ naturally form the diffeological groupoid called the [[path groupoid]] $P_1(X)$.
-Objects are points in $X$, morphsims are [[thin homotopy]]-classes of smooth paths which are constant in a neighbourhood of their boundary, composition is concatenation of paths.
+Objects are points in $X$, morphisms are [[thin homotopy]]-classes of smooth paths which are constant in a neighbourhood of their boundary, composition is concatenation of paths.

 For $P \to X$ any $G$-bundle, there is also naturally the diffeological groupoid $At(P)$ -- the [[Atiyah Lie groupoid]]  of $P$.
 Objects are points in $X$, morphisms are homomorphisms of $G$-[[torsor]]s between the [[fiber]]s over these points.